Find Affordable College Courses

 Worcester, MA

-Worcester State University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #9 on the list.
+Worcester State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
 Worcester State is a medium-sized public school located in the medium-sized city of Worcester.

 Women make up 30% of the history majors at the school.